mrbesen/ProgBot/README.md

-press k | "Presses" the Keyboard key print a | prints a text to the console pos | returns the Position of the mouse wait s |make the Bot wait for (s/10) seconds var $name | defines a new variable
+press k | "Presses" the Keyboard key print a | prints a text to the console pos | returns the Position of the mouse random r | returns a number between 0 and r wait s |make the Bot wait for (s/10) seconds var $name | defines a new variable